Shipping and Insurance included.

 BeeWeaver Bees have evolved to overcome the challenges in the world of bees.
 Bred from a hybrid of bees, BeeWeaver Queens are chosen for their mite resistance, high honey production & healthy population.
 100% of BeeWeaver's hives have been CHEMICAL FREE since 2001.

-All BeeWeaver queens are produced by us in Texas in the Brazos Valley, and come mated, ready to lay.
+All BeeWeaver queens are produced by us in Texas in the Brazos Valley.

 1. We will ship your order on the next available ship date.
 Queens are caught fresh and shipped the same day.
 We ship on Monday-Wednesday only.
 For instance, if you order late Wednesday we will catch and ship your order on the following Monday.